Our Response to

 Are you able to offer short term stays right now?

 For the safety of our residents in our communities, it is important to limit the number of people coming and going from our buildings.
 This includes day stays.
 Any short stay participant is accessed for risk.
-In some cases, we may be able to provide a longer-term “respite” stay for day stay participants – that way we can still help them and their families.
-In some cases, discontinuing day stays were mandated by state government: this is the case in Maryland and in Iowa.
-Our communities do not offer day stay services in the state of California.
+In many cases, we are able to allow day stays and short term “respite” stays.
+Please contact us for more information.